EricKrouss/not-twitter/README.md

 If Twitter is now X, this is Not Twitter.

-If someone asks whether this is just Twitter with Bluesky underneath, politely tell them no, then slowly close your laptop before they can inspect the CSS.
+If someone asks whether this is just Twitter with Bluesky underneath, politely tell them no, this is not Twitter